dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/Sentiment/README.md

 ## .NET for Spark

-Now that we've trained an ML.NET model for sentiment analysis, we can begin writing the .NET for Spark code that will read in our Yelp data, pass each review to our ML.NET model, and predict whether reviews are positive or negative.
+Now that we've trained an ML.NET model for sentiment analysis, we can begin writing the .NET for Spark code that will read in our Yelp test data, pass each review to our ML.NET model, and predict whether reviews are positive or negative.

 ### 1. Create a Spark Session